Key Takeaways

-So letâs see the many different ways to say hello in French.
+So now letâs see the many more ways to say hello in French.

 Bonjour: the Most Common Way to say hello in French